Paid Leave Oregon

 PLO is supposed to request the required paperwork and issue a decision if the employee is qualified to take paid leave.

-What if an employee qualifies for PLO but something else like Oregon Family Leave Act (OFLA)?
+What if an employee qualifies for PLO and something else like Oregon Family Leave Act (OFLA)?

 How do Employees access PLO?

 Employees can go to the PLO website, paidleave.oregon.gov, and create an account using Frances Online.
-Employees can create an account in August 2023.
+Employees can access Frances Online to apply for PLO as of August 14, 2023.

 Event before September 3, 2023 but extends beyond?